DCC-EX/mkdocs-test/docs/products/ex-sensorcam/02-ex-sensor-manual.md

 I. Configuring EX-CS to connect to sensorCAM as an EXIO device

-J. ESP32-CAM pinout reference(CAM version v1.6& 1.9)
+J. WROVER & ESP32-CAM notes

 **Addenda**